prithvish-doshi-17/group8-hw2b/README.md

 This is the basic repository created as part of Homework 2b of CSC 510.

 **Group member details:**
- Prithvish Doshi
+ Prithvish Doshi,
- Seeya Prabhumoni
+ Seeya Prabhumoni,
- Alex Chao
+ Alex Chao,
- Chao Ting Hung
+ Chao Ting Hung,
  Vraj

 **Project Details**